maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![Position](images/position.jpg)

 So, a motor moves _degrees_ (or _rotations_), the "delta", thereby moving from one absolution _position_ to another absolute _position_.
-A _position_ is always a number from (including) 0 to (excluding) 360.
+A _position_ is always a number from (including) 0 to (excluding) 360 (in Python it seems to be -180..+180).
 The _degrees_ to move can be any number, even fractional (not very exciting) or negative (turn the other way around).

-The absolute sensor is nice for "non drive wheel motors".
-When motors are used for driving, they turn and turn, and there is no "zero" position.
+The absolute sensor is nice for "non drive motors".
+When motors are used for driving, they turn and turn, and there is no need for a "zero" position.
 But when motors are used for a door, a windshield wiper, a swinging radar, a clock, the robot needs to know where the "zero" position is.
 In the past you needed a touch sensor for that (or drive the motor to a mechanical stop).
 But no longer in Mindstorms 4.